cgs-programmer/jlapse/README.md

 # jlapse
-jlapse can do screen shot and also take screen shot at an interval.
+jlapse can take screen shot and also take screen shot at an interval.